Fatigued doctor overlooked lung cancer mass on x-ray

-The patient, a woman in her 60s, showed up to Waikato Hospital with stomach pain and nausea in March 2017 and was seen by a doctor at the emergency department.
+The patient, a woman in her 60s, took herself to Waikato Hospital with stomach pain and nausea in March 2017 and was seen by a doctor in the emergency department.

 A set of x-rays was ordered and the technician reviewing the pictures noticed an unusual mass on one of the woman's lungs.

-Three years later when the woman showed up to the same emergency department, she underwent further x-rays and was found to have lung cancer.
+Three years later, when the woman visited the same emergency department, she underwent further x-rays and was found to have lung cancer.

 The emergency department doctor who ordered the x-rays of the woman's chest told the commissioner he overlooked the technician's comments that a possible mass had been detected on the woman's lung.